2020 NBA Mock Draft: Final Mock 2 Rounds

 - With Steph Curry, Klay Thompson, Andrew Wiggins, and Draymond Green he gives Golden State another big perimeter defender to aid Green as well as a fifth passer and shooter who can sling it anywhere from short range, medium range, or long range.
 He will not need to average 35 points per game as long as the "Splash Brothers" remain in Golden State.
-At the same time he has the skill set and ability to step up to the plate and carry a team if the Warriors continue to deal with injuries like they did this past season.
+At the same time he has the skill set and ability to step up to the plate carrying a team if the Warriors continue to deal with injuries like they did this past season.

-Minnesota Timberwolves: Deni Avdija, SF, Maccabi Tel Aviv
+Chicago Bulls: Deni Avdija, SF, Maccabi Tel Aviv

 - Deni Avdija shot short range, mid range, and long range shots effectively on film.
 Great passer with terrific court vision.
 Has the offensive awareness, defensive awareness, and basketball IQ you want an NBA small forward to have.
 He is also an excellent defender who can defend 1, 2, 3, 4, and 5's.